Cash-strapped Spaniards ditch their mobile phones

-MADRID (Reuters) - A quarter of a million Spaniards ditched their mobile phones in September, with Telefonica (TEF.MC) and Vodafone (VOD.L) bearing the brunt of cancellations by recession-hit consumers.
+MADRID, Nov 8 (Reuters) - A quarter of a million Spaniards ditched their mobile phones in September, with Telefonica and Vodafone bearing the brunt of cancellations by recession-hit consumers.

 Spain’s telecoms watchdog said on Thursday mobile phone connections fell 242,000 in the month, the eighth consecutive decline in a country at the forefront of the euro zone debt crisis and where one in four of the workforce is unemployed.